SavannahHQ/docs/getting-started/index.md

 ## Managing your Community

-Savannah's goal is to give you insights, not more work, so it automates as much as possible.
+Savannah's goal is to make your life simpler, not give you more work, so it automates as much as possible.
 However, there are some things that require your specific knowledge and experience to really bring out the full power of what Savannah can do for you.

 ### Merging Member Identities